cellpjs/tentrack/README.md

 ## tentrack ##
-is a simple web application for keeping track of tennis match results
+is a simple web application (using Django) for keeping track of tennis match results (suitable for clubs)

 Each player is assigned a point which is updated weekly based on the results of matches played in the previous week

 Players are ranked by point

+We assume doubles league and single-set match with tie-break at 5:5

 ### Scoreboard ###
 shows the current points and ranks of players based on match results up to last week